Business Analyst Resume Example

 If you’re just starting out, focus on education, basic projects, and transferable skills.
 Show off internships or coursework.
 For mid-level roles, dig into quantifiable impact-think project wins or process improvements.

-Senior data analysts really need to highlight leadership, business impact, and advanced tools.
+Senior data analysts really need to highlight leadership, business impact, and advanced tools—qualities you should also emphasize in your cover letter.
 I see a lot of resumes that showcase managing teams, driving strategy, and successful project outcomes.

 Specialized data analyst roles let you play to your strengths.
 Some industries need niche skills, like healthcare data analysis or financial modeling.
 These resumes focus on sector-specific achievements.